Moominvalley (TV series): Original music score

-The series also includes episodic songs which are produced in collaboration with Columbia Records and Sony Music Entertainment.
-The official soundtrack for the Moominvalley TV series (released on 19 April 2019) includes 16 original recordings from a line-up of artists including Tom Odell, First Aid Kit, Alma, Delilah Montagu, Declan McKenna, MØ, SOAK and many more.
+The Moominvalley TV series also includes episodic songs which are produced in collaboration with Columbia Records and Sony Music Entertainment.
+The official soundtrack for the series was released on 19 April 2019.
+It includes 16 original recordings from a line-up of artists including Tom Odell, First Aid Kit, Alma, dodie, Delilah Montagu, Declan McKenna, MØ, SOAK and many more.

 A limited edition 12" picture disc on clear vinyl was made available in four colourways, each featuring a different Moomin character.
 It was also released on 19 April 2019.

-Official soundtrack, season 2
+Season 2

 The second season includes nine original songs from up-and-coming artists such as Cavetown, girl in red, Jesse Markin and jens.
 The official soundtrack album, created in collaboration with Sony Music Finland, was released on 10 April 2020 globally on the major streaming platforms (Spotify, Deezer, Apple Music, Google Play and Tidal).